-Graduation Writing Assessment Requirement.Students must have fulfilled the Writing Proficiency Assessment with a score of 8 or above before taking History 400W and earn a grade of C (2.0) or better.
-See page 26 in "Graduation Requirements" section for a complete listing of requirements.
+Graduation Writing Assessment Requirement.Students must have fulfilled the Writing Placement Assessment with a score of 8 or above before taking History 400W and earn a grade of C (2.0) or better.
+See "Graduation Requirements" section for a complete listing of requirements.